section-engineering-education/engineering-education/articles/how-artificial-intelligence-has-transformed-the-sports-industry/index.md

 #### Training and coaching

-Training and coaching in today's sports has changed with technological advancement.
+Training and coaching in today's sports have changed with technological advancement.
 Artificial intelligence contains a huge volume of data, training, and game performances that scientists and coaches use as a knowledge source.
-The knowledge of artificial intelligence keeps on updating, with real time information.
+The knowledge of artificial intelligence keeps on updating with real-time information.
 This knowledge is used further by sports scientists, coaches, and coaches, leading to more performance refinement.

 #### Assistant coaching and refereeing

 We have already discussed how artificial intelligence is applied in Video Assistant Referee System; similarly, it is applied in coaching.
 Video games are fed into computers to train the game and its strategies using [deep learning](https://www.section.io/engineering-education/introduction-to-deep-learning/). ).
 This improves accuracy in analyzing common mistakes and improving tactics faster than a human being can do.

 #### Scouting and recruitment
 Investing in an athlete is always a big gamble, as a number of them never live up to their billing.
 There are customized artificial intelligence applications that work on prediction models.
-Artificial intelligence predicts athlete's performance and potential based on multiple factors for instance body weight, proportions, strength etcetera.
+Artificial intelligence predicts an athlete's performance and potential based on multiple factors, for instance, body weight, proportions, strength, etcetera.

 #### Wearable Tech
 It is a category of devices that use artificial intelligence, worn in clothing or implanted in the user's body or skin powered by microprocessors, to send or receive data from the internet.
 This technology has been heavily used to provide data of strains and exertion of a player.
 It signals that the activity should be stopped to avoid injuries.